Model theory of operator algebras I: Stability: Introduction

 The elements of $M^{\cU}$ will be denoted by boldface Roman letters such as $\bfa$, $\bfb$, $\bfc$,\dots{} and their representing sequences in $\ell^\infty(M)$ will be denoted by $a(i)$, $b(i)$, $c(i)$, \dots, for $i\in \bbN$, respectively.
 Identifying a tracial von Neumann algebra $M$ with its diagonal image in $M^{\cU}$, we will also work with the \emph{relative commutant} of $M$ in its ultrapower,

 A brief history of tracial ultrapowers of II$_1$ factors can be found in the introduction to \cite{She:Notes}.

 We will use several variations of the ultraproduct construction.
 For C*-algebras, $c_{\cU}$ consists of sequences which go to zero in the operator norm.
-For groups with bi-invariant metric, $c_{\cU}$ is the normal subgroup of sequences which converge at $\cU$ to the identity (\cite{Pe:Hyperlinear}).
+For groups with bi-invariant metric, $c_{\cU}$ is the normal subgroup of sequences whose ultralimit along $\cU$ is the identity (\cite{Pe:Hyperlinear}).
 One may also form the \emph{ultraproduct} of a sequence of distinct algebras or groups; in fact all of these are special cases of the ultraproduct construction from the model theory of metric structures (see \cite{FaHaSh:Model2}, \cite{BYBHU}, or \cite{GeHa}).

 The methods used in the present paper make no explicit use of logic, and a reader can understand all proofs while completely ignoring all references to logic.
 However, the intuition coming from model theory was indispensable in discovering our results.
 With future applications in mind, we shall outline the model-theoretic framework for the study of operator algebras in \cite{FaHaSh:Model2}.